rix1337/FeedCrawler/README.md

 ## TLDR:

 0. Enable folderwatch in JDownloader 2, then Download this script and install its prerequisites
 1. Run the script once.
-It will automatically generate the Settings subdir with all the necessary files.
+It will automatically generate the ```Settings``` subdir with all the necessary files inside.
 Close the Script.
 2. Set up the ```Settings.ini``` and your Lists completely, found in the ```Settings``` subdir.
 3. Run the script!